Henesys/Study/Courses (강의)/Coursera/CS498- Cloud Computing Applications/Quiz/Final/CS498W13Quizzes.md

 ### Answer

-- Having a minimal device model
 - Having a minimal security protection
-- Having a minimal guest kernel configuration
+	- Using minimal device model and kernel configuration can reduce attacker surface of microVM and does not reduce security protection
+	- MicroVMs typically offer strong security protections, stronger than the ones provided by a traditional VM

 ## Question 16